SpacehuhnTech/usbnova.com/docs/scripting/basics.md

 ---

 :::note
-USB Nova's script language is compatible with Ducky Script.
+USB Nova's script language is compatible with Ducky Script (1.0).
 However, some functions and keys were added or expanded.
-You can find a great Ducky Script quick reference [at docs.hak5.org](https://docs.hak5.org/usb-rubber-ducky-1/the-ducky-script-language/ducky-script-quick-reference).
+You can find a great Ducky Script quick reference at [docs.hak5.org](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-quick-reference).
 :::

 ## Basic rules: